scriptnull/vishnubharathi.codes/source/_posts/rude.md

 It was a great lesson for me.
 From that point onwards, I usually address people by their name.
 I never use {sir, madam, brother, sister}.
 Most of all, I stick with english while communicating at workplace.

 I wish I learnt this lesson from a less-rude experience.

+## Ticket master

+I was at work.
+We were seeing a strange bug which was happening randomly.
+I think it was pretty serious bug and I witnessed it twice.
+I had previously mentioned about this bug to a senior engineer.
+When I witnessed the same bug for the seond time, I ran taking my laptop to that senior engineer showing it.
+We started checking the logs and trying to make sense of the situation.

+It was a fresh monday, if I remember correctly.
+An very senior engineer (who was trying to be an aspiring engineering manager) was visiting our office at that time and it was the first time I was seeing them in our office.
+They came down here to work from the India office for a couple of weeks.
+They saw us debugging something and came in interrupting our debugging session.

+He talked to me for the first time ever, "what are you doing here?".
+I said, "I might have run into some bug, which I am not sure if it a bug that happens due to my local environment...."

+He asked, "Do we have a GitHub issue for it?".
+I said, "No!
+But before opening it, I wanted to confirm if it is a bug and I needed the help from this person".

+The last sentence that I said, they didn't allow me to complete it.
+Right in the middle of what I was speaking, they again asked in strong voice, "Do we have a GitHub issue for it".

+I repeated "No."

+They continued asking me, (in strong tone): "Then why are you wasting everybody's time?
+Did you know that you must create a GitHub issue for everything?".
+I was trying to explain that "it was not a waste of time to clarify a little bit before opening an issue,......".

+They didn't allow me to complete my sentences.
+They preached me the process.

+At that point, I felt speechless to talk back to them and I felt the same rudeness as the football match situation.

+(at this point, I guess everybody in office was looking at us and my eyes were filled with tears)

+I returned back to my desk, silently.

+See the pattern here, in both the situations: The rudeness is mostly due to some person chose not to listen to some other person and care to explain back them in a peaceful way.